Lech Wałęsa: Solidarity movement

 Through the mid-1980s, Wałęsa continued underground Solidarity-related activities.
 Every issue of the leading underground weekly publication Tygodnik Mazowsze bore his motto, "Solidarity will not be divided or destroyed".
 Following a 1986 amnesty for Solidarity activists, Wałęsa co-founded the Provisional Council of NSZZ Solidarity (Tymczasowa Rada NSZZ Solidarność), the first overt legal Solidarity entity since the declaration of martial law.
 From 1987 to 1990, he organized and led the semi-illegal Provisional Executive Committee of the Solidarity Trade Union.
 In mid-1988, he instigated work-stoppage strikes at the Gdańsk Shipyard.
 He was frequently hauled in for interrogations by the Polish secret police, the Security Service, during the 1980s.
-On many of these occasions, Danuta—who was even more anti-Communist than her husband—was known to openly taunt Security Service agents when they picked Lech up.
+On many of these occasions, Danuta – who was even more anti-Communist than her husband – was known to openly taunt Security Service agents when they picked Lech up.

 After months of strikes and political deliberations, at the conclusion of the 10th plenary session of the Polish United Workers' Party (PZPR, the Polish Communist party), the government agreed to enter into Round Table Negotiations that lasted from February to April 1989.
 Wałęsa was an informal leader of the non-governmental side in the negotiations.
 During the talks, he traveled throughout Poland giving speeches in support of the negotiations.
-At the end of the talks, the government signed an agreement to re-establish the Solidarity Trade Union and to organize semi-free elections to the Polish parliament; in accordance with the Round Table Agreement, only members of the Communist party and its allies could stand for 65 percent of the seats in the lower house, the Sejm.
+At the end of the talks, the government signed an agreement to re-establish the Solidarity Trade Union and to organise semi-free elections to the Polish parliament; in accordance with the Round Table Agreement, only members of the Communist party and its allies could stand for 65 percent of the seats in the lower house, the Sejm.

 In December 1988, Wałęsa co-founded the Solidarity Citizens' Committee; this was ostensibly an advisory body but in practice a political party that won the parliamentary elections in June 1989.
 Solidarity took all the seats in the Sejm that were subject to free elections, and all but one seat in the newly re-established Senate.
 Wałęsa was one of Solidarity's most public figures; he was an active campaigner, appearing on many campaign posters, but did not run for parliament himself.
 Solidarity winners in the Sejm elections were referred to as "Wałęsa's team" or "Lech's team" because they had all appeared on their election posters with Wałęsa.